coinbase/mesh-cli/README.md

 * [Construction API](https://www.rosetta-api.org/docs/construction_api_introduction.html)

 ## Install
-To download a binary directly for the latest release, run:
+To download a binary for the latest release, run:
 ```
 curl -sSfL https://raw.githubusercontent.com/coinbase/rosetta-cli/master/scripts/install.sh | sh -s
 ```

-The binary will be installed inside the`./bin` directory from where the install command was run.
+The binary will be installed inside the `./bin` directory (relative to where the install command was run).

 _Downloading binaries from the Github UI will cause permission errors on Mac._